pauljack003/OUMSAS/6 - LIS5623/HPI_Project/README.md

 ## How to Reproduce

 1. Clone this repo.
+2. Unzip the compressed data files and move them to the main project directory.
-2. Run the .R scripts in numerical order (1 through 5) to:
+3. Run the .R scripts in numerical order (1 through 5) to:
    - Preprocess data
    - Calculate PTI
    - Classify ZIP codes